greg-raven/Department-21/_posts/2017-12-11-power-of-proofreading.md

 At a conference:

-> For anyone who has children and doesn’t know it, there is a day care on the 1st floor.
+> For anyone who has children and doesn't know it, there is a day care on the 1st floor.

-In a farmer’s field:
+In a farmer's field:

 > The farmer allows walkers to cross the field for free, but the bull charges.